 In June 2015, NHS England commissioned the National Learning Disability Mortality Review Programme led by the University of Bristol, to review and learn from deaths of people with a learning disability with the aim of improving services, care and support nationally.
 The project, now in its fourth year, is investigating the causes of premature mortality for people with a learning disability and has produced recommendations to reduce this inequality.
 The second annual report from the Learning Disabilities Mortality Review was published in May 2018.
 The Government provided its response in September 2018, accepting the review’s recommendations and committing to several actions, including a public consultation on mandatory learning disability training for relevant staff by March 2019.

 In 2015, NHS England, in partnership with local government leaders, published a national action plan to develop community services and close inpatient facilities for people with a learning disability and/or autism.
 The Building the Right Support plan aims to shift money from inpatient services to the community and reduce the use of inpatient beds by 35% - 50%.
 This target reduction is also set out in the Government’s Mandate to the NHS 2018-19, to be achieved by March 2019

-From June 2016, the Department of Health will publish independently assured ratings of the quality of healthcare offered to people with learning disabilities in all CCG areas, to highlight variations and to allow rapid action to be taken when improvement is needed.
+Since June 2016, the Department of Health & Social Care has published independently assured, ratings of the quality of healthcare offered to people with learning disabilities in all CCG areas, to highlight variations and to allow rapid action to be taken when improvement is needed.

 The briefing also looks at recent policy changes in the areas of employment, welfare, education and criminal justice.